eidolon-ai/eidolon/docs/src/content/docs/getting_started/references.md

 poetry add eidolon-ai-sdk
 ```

-Currently you will neet to stop and rerun the server when you make changes to your agents.
+Currently, you need to stop and rerun the server when you make changes to your agents.
 ```bash
 poetry run eidolon-server -m local_dev resources
 ```